DTS-STN/digital-dojo/_pages/en/home.md

 permalink: /home/
 callout: >
     <h1 class="inv">Digital Dojo</h1>
     <p class="margin-bottom-sm">"There are no secrets to success.
-It is the result of preparation, hard work, and learning from failure."</p> - Colin Powell
+It is the result of preparation, hard work, and learning from failure." <br> - Colin Powell </p>
 ---

 ## What's a Dojo?